giacbrd/SmartPipeline/docs/usage.rst

 Defining your stages
 --------------------

+A stage is also defined as a class and created when added to a pipeline.

 The stage method :meth:`.Stage.process` (or :meth:`.BatchStage.process_batch`) is where the actual item data processing happens.
 A stage receives a single item and returns it, enriched with stage computations.